Suhang Nembang: Legal career

 Before entering politics, Nembang established himself as a legal professional.
 He founded the Kantipur Law Associates and Research Center in Thapagaun, Kathmandu, where he practiced law focusing on commercial and constitutional matters.
 He also served as a central member of the legal department within the CPN-UML.

 Political career

 Nembang entered active politics following the death of his father and quickly rose to national attention as a first-time candidate with a legal background.

 2024 by-election

 The by-election for the Ilam-2 constituency was held on 27 April 2024.
 Nembang won the seat by securing 27,772 votes, defeating Dambar Bahadur Khadka of the Nepali Congress by a margin of 5,830 votes.
 His campaign emphasized political continuity, youth engagement, and governance reform.

+2026 by-election

+In the 2026 Nepalese general election held on 5 March 2026, Nembang was re-elected from the Ilam 2 constituency.
+He secured 22,426 votes, defeating his closest rival Bheshraj Acharya of the Nepali Congress by a margin of 7,776 votes.